ioagel/k3s-ansible/README.md

 ## Thanks

 This repo is really standing on the shoulders of giants.
-Thank you to all those who have contributed and thanks to these repos for code and ideas:
+Thank you to all those who have contributed, and thanks to these repos for code and ideas:

 - [techno-tim/k3s-ansible](https://github.com/techno-tim/k3s-ansible)
 - [ricsanfre/pi-cluster](https://github.com/ricsanfre/pi-cluster)